v2sCollections/Constellation/README.md

 - Increases the distance at which objects can be scanned.
 - Decrease jogging movement speed.
 - Better FOV when in dialogue.
+- Vendors will now refresh their inventory every day instead of every 2 days.

 ## UI Improvements Include